skip to content

 Sociology Research

-The Working Time Reduction Research Network is a network to bring together researchers from universities and research institutes with a core interest in working time reduction.
+The Working Time Reduction Research Network brings together researchers from universities and research institutes with a core interest in working time reduction.

 • We are interested in collective working time reduction, whether at the level of employers, the national level, or through collective bargaining by trade unions.
 We are not interested in individual employees working shorter hours than others (i.e. part-time work).